Whole Community Care

 Interventions to Lower Costs and Improve Health

 There is a growing emphasis on creating health without increasing spending.
-Incorporating strategies which move beyond whole-person-care to whole-community-care will be an effective and fiscally responsible mechanism for improving health in a population.
+By incorporating strategies to take better care of a community, not just an individual, we are creating an effective and fiscally responsible path toward that aim.

 Jefferson Healthcare’s population health strategies